nicoveraz/wifi-mac-changer/README.md

 - `-r`: Use a random MAC address
 - `-n`: Set a temporary computer name for network connections
 - `-w`: Wait time in seconds between steps (default: 2)
+- `-R`: Reset to original MAC address and hostname
 - `-h`: Display help message

 To see the usage information directly from the command line, you can run: